snu-csl/femu_on_virt/README.md

 - Recommend kernel v4.4.x (tested on 4.4.108)

 - A part of main memory should be reserved to emulate NVMe device.
-To reserve a chunk of memory, add the following options to `GRUB_CMDLINE_LINUX` in
+To reserve a pg of memory, add the following options to `GRUB_CMDLINE_LINUX` in

   `/etc/default/grub` as follow: